electerious/Rosid/README.md

 ## Handlers

 Handlers are functions which load and transform files.
-Rosid doesn't care about how you transform them, but requires you to call the callback with the content of a file and a path where it should be saved.
+Rosid doesn't care about how you transform them, but requires you to return a promise which resolves an object with two properties: The content of a file (`data`) and a path where it should be saved (`savePath`).
 The `savePath` must be specified for the [compilation](#compile).

 Existing handlers: